 What Are Site Sets in TYPO3 v13?
 Key Features & Configurations

 Do you remember the days of digging through sys_template records, manually importing TypoScript, and juggling multiple @import statements?
 With TYPO3 v13, the core team has introduced Site Sets, a new concept designed to unify and modernize site-level configuration.
-If you’re an editor or integrator/developer, you’ll love how Site Sets simplify setup, improve dependency management, and create cleaner, more maintainable TYPO3 projects.

-In this article, we’ll explore the fundamentals of Site Sets, how they work behind the scenes, and why they are more than just a fancy new way of including TypoScript.
-We’ll also provide examples for each step: from creating a custom set, defining your settings, and automatically loading TypoScript, to finally configuring everything with minimal database clutter.
+In this article, we’ll explore the fundamentals of Site Sets, how they work behind the scenes, and why they are more than just a way of including TypoScript.

 Site Sets are composable pieces of configuration introduced in TYPO3 v13 (starting from version 13.1).
-They encapsulate various parts of a site’s configuration—TypoScript, TSconfig, settings definitions, reference-enabled content blocks, and more—into a single logical unit.
+They encapsulate various parts of a site’s configuration, TypoScript, TSconfig, settings definitions, reference-enabled content blocks, and more, into a single logical unit.

 Instead of scattering configurations across static includes, ext_localconf.php, or sys_template records, Site Sets allow you to bundle everything neatly so you can: